Frequently Asked Questions about HWC Tutoring

 Who are the tutors?

 The HWC has two kinds of tutors--peer tutors and writing specialists.
 The peer tutors are all undergraduates selected for their outstanding writing skills; they all receive extensive, ongoing training to become effective tutors.
 The writing specialists are professional tutors with advanced degrees and college-level teaching experience.
-We have two types of writing specialists--generalists and a STEM writing specialist.
+We have two types of writing specialists--generalists and STEM writing specialists.

 I want to see a professional tutor.
 Should I make an appointment with a STEM or Generalist Writing Specialist?